ballerupgis/SeMaWi/docker/README.md

 The command will resemble the following:

-docker run -d --name semawi-test -h semawi-test -p 12345:80 semawi
+docker run -d --name semawi -h semawi -p 12345:80 semawi

 In the docker host, you should be able to access the SeMaWi container now through your browser, with an address like http://127.0.0.1:12345 .
 A default user SeMaWi (member of groups SysOp and Bureaucrat) has been created for you with the password "SeMaWiSeMaWi"; this password is case sensitive.
 This password should be changed as your first action in the running system.